 At any rate, the Queen and the Duke of Edinburgh are looking slightly more casual there than they did on their wedding day in 1947:

 The future queen and her future husband met on a tennis court in Devonshire in 1939, according to one lively report:

 Philip, who was just 18, was introduced to 13-year-old Elizabeth at the house of the Captain of the College, later Admiral Sir Frederick Dalrymple-Hamilton… Handsome, blond-haired, athletic Philip caught Lilibet’s eye as he entertained her by jumping over tennis nets.

 The old net-jumping devil!
-At the home of the future “Admiral Sir Frederick Dalrymple-Hamilton” — you can’t get much more British than that.
+And at the home of the future “Admiral Sir Frederick Dalrymple-Hamilton” — you can’t get much more British than that.
 Their relationship was fated from the start.

-The Royal Family has released 70 facts about the Queen and Duke of Edinburgh’s wedding, albeit rather boring facts, one must admit:
+The Royal Family has released 70 facts about the Queen and Duke of Edinburgh’s wedding.
+They are boring facts, it must be admitted: